sketch-hq/SketchAPI/docs-website/pages/plugins.md

 Use Sketch APIs to write your own plugins.

+## JavaScript API

+## Internal API

+> **Note:** New versions of Sketch can introduce breaking changes to the internal API.
+Sketch does not provide an API reference for the internal API, however [header files are available](https://github.com/abynim/Sketch-Headers) thanks to [@abynim](https://github.com/abynim) 🙏.
+>
+> We recommend using the JavaScript API where possible.
+Something is missing?
+Please [submit feedback and feature requests](https://github.com/BohemianCoding/SketchAPI/issues).

 ## Examples

 Explore some [sample plugins](https://github.com/BohemianCoding/SketchAPI/tree/develop/examples/) built by Sketch.

+## Install a plugin

+See the [Sketch documentation](https://sketch.com/docs/plugins/) on how to install and disable plugins.

 ## Find plugins